nazimboudeffa/nazimboudeffa.github.io/index.md

 layout: default
 ---

+# 😍 Searching for an employer

+I have passed these last months searching for an employer, and just found [TheCodingMachine](https://github.com/thecodingmachine) worked on WorkAdventure a little bit, mostly devops with Doscker Compose to be known in the community but nothing happened, I just had recently a little message asking me if i can discuss in pm on the Discord, I have made a list of [the available frenchtech companies on GitHub](https://github.com/nazimboudeffa/awesome-frenchtech), found PrestaShop as the next company to ask so joined their Slack for instance an,d stated to work

+There are not many companies in France that are engaged in opensource and this is really bad

 # 🌘 I use dogecoin

 For about 6 months after I've stopped my consulting company I've searched a way to make some cash on the internet and the only thing I've found is to participate on some little crypto devs